binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

              "pre-commit": ["lint", "validate"]
           }

       Keep in mind that `pre-commit` hooks can be very useful for all sorts of checking of things immediately before your code is committed.
-For example running [security regression tests](https://github.com/binarymist/NodeGoat/wiki/Security-Regression-Testing-with-Zap-API) mentioned previously in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com) with the OWASP ZAP API, as demonstrated here: [https://youtu.be/DrwXUOJWMoo](https://youtu.be/DrwXUOJWMoo).
+For example, running [security regression tests](https://github.com/binarymist/NodeGoat/wiki/Security-Regression-Testing-with-Zap-API) mentioned previously in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com) with the OWASP ZAP API, as demonstrated here: [https://youtu.be/DrwXUOJWMoo](https://youtu.be/DrwXUOJWMoo).
 2. Chrome extension
 3. Firefox extension
 4. Grunt plugin
 5. Gulp task
 6. Burp and OWASP ZAP plugin
-7. [On-line tool](http://retire.insecurity.today/) you can simply enter your web applications URL and the resource will be analysed
+7. [On-line tool](http://retire.insecurity.today/): you can simply enter your web applications URL and the resource will be analysed

 ##### requireSafe

-provides "_intentful auditing as a stream of intel for bithound_".
+requireSafe provides "_intentful auditing as a stream of intel for bithound_".
 Last time I spoke with [Adam Baldwin](https://twitter.com/adam_baldwin) this project was moving slowly.
-From all the redirects going on, it appears to be now soaked up into Node Security Platform (NSP).
+From all the redirects I'm seeing, it appears to have been consumed into Node Security Platform (NSP).

 ##### [bithound](https://www.bithound.io/)